SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 kruthsna jagath vishayamcha viparItha vruththamcha aSEsha vishayam

 (You should pardon my contrarious knowledge regarding self as well as the world (of mistaking one for another) which has been continuing since time immemorial, my improper conduct, and similar indiscretions in all the matters, both at the present and the future time)

 madhIyAnAdhi karmapravAha pravruththAm bhagavathsvarUpa thirOdhAnakarIm

 thavAsmi dhAsa: ithi vakthAram mAm thAraya

 (You should make me, who tells you “I am your servitor, I have taken refuge under you and belong to you”, to cross this prakruthi (primordial matter) which has come about because of multiplicity of my past deeds, which hides the svarUpam (true nature) of bhagavAn (such that I do not know it), which creates contrarious knowledge in me (to mistake one entity for another), which creates an impression in me that it is sweet, which makes entities such as physical form), sensory organs to appear as sweet for enjoying, which is an implement for your playful pastime and which is full of three qualities of sathva (purely good), rajas (passion) and thamas (laziness))

 sUthram – 181

-Introduction: Yet, the essential meaning for this is freedom from the trace of self-enjoyment and satisfaction (from service unto him) and therefore lOkAchArya expounds it further by describing how we should be, while rendering service (kainkaryam)?
+Introduction: Yet, the essential meaning for this is freedom from the trace of self-enjoyment and satisfaction (while carrying out service to him) and therefore lOkAchArya expounds it further by describing as to how we should be, while rendering service (kainkaryam)

 unakkE nAmAtcheyvOm” ennumpadiyE Aga vENum.